gooofy/zamia-speech/README.md

 ```

 on it.
 This will add missing prompts to the CSV databases and convert audio files to 16kHz mono WAVE format.

+*Technical note*: Please review new entries added by this script to CSV databases or revert the files to only
+use entries we validated.

 Adding Artificial Noise or Other Effects
 ----------------------------------------